Linda Goode Bryant: Career

-After graduating from Spelman College, Goode Bryant moved to New York City in 1972 and became a fellow at the Metropolitan Museum of Art and then was hired as the director of education at the Studio Museum in Harlem.
-Her work in museums highlighted the disparities in the art world and led her to found Just Above Midtown (JAM), a gallery that supported African-American artists and artists of color.
+After beginning her Met Internship in 1972, she received a Rockefeller Fellowship for curators, where she worked with Senior Fellow Romare Bearden and co-fellow Marta Vega, who would go on to found the Caribbean Cultural Center.
+About six months in to the Rockefeller, she took a job as the director of education at the Studio Museum in Harlem.
+Her work in museums highlighted the racial and gendered disparities in the art world, leading her to found Just Above Midtown (JAM), a gallery that supported African-American artists and artists of color.